How to Cook Pasta Super Fast (Without a Microwave)

 You have just saved:

-(And this tip just in from a reader: To save more energy, but not time, just turn off the heat once you add the pasta and keep a lid on it.
+Here's another great tip from a reader: To save more energy, but not time, just turn off the heat once you add the pasta and keep a lid on it.
 Add about 5 minutes to your regular cooking time and check for doneness.
-Sounds great for a day when you are not in as much of a hurry!)
+Sounds great for a day when you're not in as much of a hurry!)

 Check out my posts on: